charliepearse0000/Calculator/README.md

 Or

-1 - Visit an online python compuler such as: https://www.programiz.com/python-programming/online-compiler/
+1 - Visit an online python compiler such as: https://www.programiz.com/python-programming/online-compiler/

 2 - Copy and paste python script, and run!